Decision times of infinite computations: Introduction

+Note that in \cite{hamkins2000infinite} an inessentially different but equivalent set of rules is obtained: limsups rather than liminfs were used for cell values, the read/write head was returned to position zero, and a special limit state was entered.
+This set of rules can be seen to provide the same class of computable functions.
+Other variations are possible.
+It is the liminf (or limsup) rule on the cell values that is the determining feature.
+Its $\Sigma_{2}$ nature is complete in the sense that all other possible choices of $\Sigma_{2}$-definable rules are reducible to it by \cite[Theorem 2.9]{W}.

-These basic machines define the following classes of sets.
-(We loosely call any element of Baire or Cantor space which we also identify with $\pow(\omega)$ as a `real'.)
-For a subset $A$ of $\pow(\omega)$, let $\chi_A$ denote the characteristic function of $A$. $A$ is called \emph{ittm-decidable} if and only if there is an ittm-program $p$ such that, for all subsets $x$ of $\omega$, $p(x)$ halts with output $\chi_A(x)$.
+These machines define the following classes of sets.
+We loosely call any element of Baire space, Cantor space or $\pow(\omega)$ a \emph{real}.
+Let $\chi_A$ denote the characteristic function of a subset $A$ of $\pow(\omega)$.
+Such a set $A$ is called \emph{ittm-decidable} if and only if there is an ittm-program $p$ such that $p(x)$ halts with output $\chi_A(x)$ for any subset $x$ of $\omega$.
 We shall often omit the prefix \emph{ittm}. $A$ is called \emph{semidecidable} if and only if there is an ittm-program $p$ such that $p(x)$ halts precisely if $x\in A$.
 We say that $A$ is \emph{cosemidecidable} if its complement is semidecidable.
 For singletons $A=\{x\}$, we call $x$ \emph{recognisable} if $A$ is decidable.
-This terminology can be thought of as coming from the direction of automata theory and the `recognition' of languages.
-From a logician's perspective one should probably call a real $x$ {\em implicitly definable} if the singleton $A=\{x\}$ is definable.
-In \cite{hamkins2000infinite} at the `Lost Melody' Theorem, the authors show the divergence of the implicitly definable reals from the explicitly definable ones.
-As those authors say, this is a divergence from the classical Turing machine theory.
-(But not a new phenomenon in general: for example the set $A=\{0^{(\omega)}\}$ of arithmetical truths is implicitly definable by a $\Pi^{0}_{2}$ definition, whilst obviously its members cannot be explicitly defined at any finite level of the arthmetical hierarchy.)
 Further, $x$ will be called \emph{semirecognisable} if $\{x\}$ is semidecidable, and cosemirecognisable if $\{x\}$ is cosemidecidable.
+This terminology is analogous to automata theory and recognisable languages.
+From a logician's perspective, one might call a real $x$ implicitly definable if the singleton $A=\{x\}$ is definable.
+In the `lost melody theorem' of \cite{hamkins2000infinite}, the divergence between implicitly and explicitly definable reals is studied.
+This phenomenon does not appear in Turing machines.
+But it is not a new phenomenon: for example, the real $0^{(\omega)}$ coding all arithmetical truths is implicitly definable by a $\Pi^{0}_{2}$ definition, whilst obviously it cannot be explicitly defined at any finite level of the arthmetical hierarchy.

 By a result of the third-listed author \cite[Theorem 1.1]{welch2000length}, the supremum of ittm-halting times on empty input equals the supremum $\lambda$ of writable ordinals, {\em i.e.} those ordinals for which an ittm can compute a code on zero input.
 This solved a well known problem posed by Hamkins and Lewis.
 We consider an extension of Hamkins' and Lewis' problem by allowing all real inputs.
 More precisely, we consider the problem which decision times of sets and singletons are possible.
 This is defined as follows.